Setting Aside a Default Judgment in Queensland

 What is the purpose of a default judgment?

-How is a default judgments enforced?
+How is a default judgment enforced?

 How long does it take to get a default judgment?

 28 days.
-If the defendant does not serve a notice of intention to defend and a defence within 28 days after being served with the claim and statement of claim, you can ask the Court to give you default judgment.
+If the defendant does not serve a notice of intention to defend and a defence within 28 days after being served with the claim and statement of claim, you can ask the Court to give you a default judgment.

 How can I set aside a default judgment?

-To set aside a default judgment you will need to prove the following:
+To set aside a default judgment, you will need to prove the following:

 To set aside a default judgment, typically, the following elements are considered essential: